Backing down, Trump agrees to end shutdown without border wall money

 "We do not need 2,000 miles (3,200 km) of concrete wall from sea to shining sea.
 We never did," Trump added.
 "We never proposed that.
 We never wanted that because we have barriers at the border where natural structures are as good as anything that we could build."

+The effects of the shutdown had been spreading.
+Hundreds of flights were grounded or delayed at New York-area and Philadelphia airports on Friday as air traffic controllers called in sick.
+And FBI Director Christopher Wray in a video message to his employees called the shutdown "mind-boggling" "shortsighted" and "unfair."

+The deal was reached a day after Wilbur Ross, Trump's commerce secretary who amassed a personal fortune buying distressed companies, said unpaid federal employees should get a loan if they have a financial squeeze.

-(Reporting by Richard Cowan and Steve Holland in Washington; Additional reporting by Ginger Gibson, Lisa Lambert, Doina Chiacu and Jeff Mason; Writing by Will Dunham; Editing by Bill Trott and James Dalgleish)
+(Reporting by Richard Cowan and Steve Holland in Washington; Additional reporting by Ginger Gibson, Lisa Lambert, Doina Chiacu and Jeff Mason; Writing by Will Dunham; Editing by Bill Trott, James Dalgleish and Cynthia Osterman)